ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 }
 ```

-- Write your pem file without .pem extension and change the "addwhateveryouwant" part of the bucket name.
-Because the bucket name must be unique.
+- Write your pem file without .pem extension and change the "addwhateveryouwant" part of the bucket name because the bucket name must be unique.

 - Run the commands `terraform plan` and `terraform apply`.